 - Scope: set out who the policy applies to – whether it also applies to suppliers or only internally to employees and consultants

 - Ownership and enforcement: identify who in the business is responsible for enforcing the policy and approving any policy exceptions

 - Breaches: specify the process for reporting breaches

 - Violations: outline the potential outcomes of violations, for example, disciplinary actions, up to and including termination of employment or legal action where appropriate

-Of course, an AI policy should be the articulation of your business’s stance on AI so, before implementing one, first embark on a journey to consider how you are willing to incorporate the use of AI within your business, weigh out the risks and benefits of and fully understand the impact of doing so.
+Of course, an AI policy should be the articulation of your business’s stance on AI.
+So, before implementing one, you should first embark on a journey to consider how you are willing to incorporate the use of AI within your business, weigh out the risks and benefits and fully understand the impact of doing so.

 If you’d like support preparing an AI Policy, we’re here to help.

 Principal at My Inhouse Lawyer

 One of our values (Growth) is, in many ways, all about cultivating a growth mindset.
 We are passionate about learning, improving and evolving.
 We learn from each other, use the best know-how tools in the market and constantly look for ways to simplify.
 Lawskool is our way of sharing with you.
 It isn’t intended to be legal advice, rather to enlighten you to make smart business decisions day to day with the benefit of some of our insight.
 We hope you enjoy the experience.
 There are some really good ideas and tips coming from some of the best inhouse lawyers.
 Easy to read and practical.
 If there’s something you’d like us to write about or some feedback you wish to share, feel free to drop us a note.
 Equally, if it’s legal advice you’re after, then just give us a call on 0207 939 3959.